GeckSpy/NeoForge-MinecraftMod-1.21.4/Documentation.md

 ### Other
-TODO: comment 'false' in MyMod for Twiked mob generation to add randomness (scale, movement_speed, attack_damage)
+TODO: uncomment 'false' in MyMod for Twiked mob generation to add randomness (scale, movement_speed, attack_damage)
 TODO: mob spawning by command get affected (FinalizeSpawnEvent us not called)